octokit/octokit.js/README.md

   })
 ```

 `octokit.paginate()` accepts the same options as [`octokit.request()`](#customrequests).
 You can optionally pass an additional function to map the results from each response.
-The map mast return a new value, usually an array with mapped data.
+The map must return a new value, usually an array with mapped data.

 ```js
 octokit.paginate('GET /repos/:owner/:repo/issues', { owner: 'octokit', repo: 'rest.js' }, response => response.data.map(issue => issue.title))